wendlers/mpfshell/README.md

     mpfs> get boot.py my_boot.py

-To remove a file on the device use:
+To remove a file (or directory) on the device use:

     mpfs> rm boot.py

+To create a new remote directory:

+    mpfs> md test

+To navigate remote directories:

+    mpfs> cd test
+    mpfs> cd ..
+    mpfs> cd /some/full/path

+See which is the curren remote directory:

+    mpfs> pwd

+Remove a remote directory:

+    mpfs> rm test

+__Note__: The directory to delete needs to be empty!

 To navigate on the local filesystem, use: